billyzaelani/is/README.md

     "strconv"
     "testing"

-    assert "github.com/billyzaelani/is"
-)

-// load test file upfront
+    "github.com/billyzaelani/is" // neccesary test file will loaded once import the package )
-var is = assert.New(nil)

 func TestIs(t *testing.T) {
     // always start tests with this